 How to Use and Edit Field Mappings

-If you're looking to update which fields appear when adding or editing records in Bullhorn Whether you are looking to change field layouts, rename dropdowns, control visibility by role, or setting default values, Field Maps is where you do it.
+If you're looking to rename fields, update dropdown options, control visibility, or set default values, Field Maps is where you do it.
+Field Maps are a behind-the-scenes tool that shape how users interact with Bullhorn.
+By editing Field Maps, you're managing the structure and behavior of your forms across Bullhorn.
 This guide walks you through how to use and edit field mappings to customize forms for records like Candidates, Contacts, Jobs, and Placements.

 When changing fields, use custom fields instead of reusing existing ones.
 Changing fields can break how the system works, disrupt workflows, or cause problems with reports and integrations.